lucasgray/lucasblog/data/blog/alloy-2023.md

 One bite at a time.
 It took months to fix this up.
 I started by introducing a Postgres Database on the platform as a service [Render](https://render.com).
 Render's [Postgres implementation](https://render.com/docs/databases) is top notch.
 Nightly backups, read only replicas at a push of a button, and much more.

-Customer records and a "product registry" were created on Postgres.
-The customer table at this point was very skinny, just email and a bunch of pseudo-foreign keys to the disparate systems - Look up a customer and fetch their Stripe info via their Stripe Customer id, Prescription info via their Capable Health id, etc.
+I created & migrated customer records and a "product registry" in Postgres.
+The customer table at this point was very skinny - email and a bunch of pseudo-foreign keys to the disparate systems.
+One could look up a customer and fetch their Stripe info via their Stripe Customer id, Prescription info via another id, and so on.

 The "product registry" was a similar idea.
 For any product we offered, keep track of the system keys (fulfillment, prescription, stripe price ids, etc).